Family Estrangement and Family Constellations

 Frequently estrangement develops through unresolved trauma, emotional neglect, boundary violations, loyalty conflicts, family secrets, exclusion, or long-standing relationship patterns.
 In other situations, parents and children may carry very different experiences and understandings of the same relationship.

-Understanding the larger family context does not erase pain, but it may help bring greater clarity, compassion, and awareness to dynamics that previously seemed impossible to understand.
+Understanding the larger family context does not erase the pain of estrangement, but it may foster greater clarity, compassion, and awareness of the dynamics influencing the relationship.

 Is Reconciliation Always the Goal?